slsa-framework/slsa/docs/spec/draft/source-requirements.md

 ### Process

-An SCS MUST document the Safe Expunging Process and describe how requests and actions are tracked and SHOULD log the fact that content was removed.
+An organization MUST document the Safe Expunging Process and describe how requests and actions are tracked and SHOULD log the fact that content was removed.
 Different organizations and tech stacks may have different approaches to the problem.

 SCSs SHOULD have technical mechanisms in place which require an Administrator plus, at least, one additional 'trusted person' to trigger any expunging (removals) made under this process.